Adacna fragilis: Distribution

-A. fragilis (together with M. colorata) became abundant in the Sasyk Lake, which was previously inhabited by marine communities but was transformed into a brackish water reservoir after getting connected to the Danube, via a canal, in 1978.
-The species was also reported from the Kremenchuk Reservoir of the Dnieper River.
+At the end of the 20th century, A. fragilis spread into the Sasyk Lagoon which was formerly inhabited by marine species, but was transformed into a brackish water reservoir after getting connected to the Danube via a canal in 1978.
+In 2003, several living individuals of this species have also been found outside of its native range in the Kremenchuk Reservoir of the Dnieper.